vcamelblue2/Cle.js/release/@0.14.x/README.md

 # CLE - Welcome to  Clean.js

-Clean.js is a declarative Javascript Framework, with pure POJO in mind (for ui, data model & logic), a "caged" environment, a TRUE reactive nature and "static" analysis (used to build dependencies between componentes).
+Clean.js is a declarative Javascript Framework, with pure POJO in mind (for ui, data model & logic), a "caged" environment, a True reactive nature and "static" analysis (used to build dependencies between componentes).
 Optionally imperative code can still be used for some dynamic parts.

  Inspired mostly by:
   - QML (id, scoping & naming, true "reactive" properties, signals & slot, mangling for declarations, coding by convention, everything has a signal, components sub-editing from external, elements/ref by ID, auto context/scope)